 - Refine Your CTA: Even if your open rates are excellent, they won’t be of much value if your CTAs (Call-to-Actions) don’t perform well.
 This is a very critical part of your email and a good CTA can not only increase your ROI but also your retention rates.

-- Personalization is Key: It’s very important to Personalize your emails if you want better results.
+- Personalization is Key: It’s very important to Personalize emails if you want better results.
 In fact, you can expect to generate an open rate of over 50% when your subject lines are personalized.
 Therefore, when creating your email, consider mentioning the name of the recipients whenever possible.

 If you had difficulties creating successful email campaigns before, marketing your apps via email may seem quite overwhelming.